Hong Kong has seen months of protests sparked by a highly controversial plan to allow extraditions to mainland China.

 Critics said people would be subject to arbitrary detention, unfair trial and torture under China's judicial system.

-Lam Wing Kee, a Hong Kong bookseller said he was abducted and detained in China in 2015 for selling books critical of Chinese leaders and charged with "operating a bookstore illegally".
+Lam Wing Kee, a Hong Kong bookseller, said he was abducted, detained and charged with "operating a bookstore illegally" in China in 2015 for selling books critical of Chinese leaders.

 "If I don't go, I will be extradited," Mr Lam said during a recent protest against the bill.
 "I don't trust the government to guarantee my safety, or the safety of any Hong Kong resident."